-Step 1: create a new active list, and add a filter on license utilization decreased by 90% in the last 7 days.
+Step 1: create a new segment, and add a filter on license utilization decreased by 90% in the last 7 days.
 Save the active list.

 Please note, once the percent change column was added to the filter, it is automatically added to the active list columns.

 Step 2: open “Edit list triggers”, add “Add account tag” condition on entry and “Remove account tag” condition on exit.
 Note the trigger definition on the active list page.

 Percent change can be presented as columns in an active list, you can choose these columns at the active list columns selector.

 Status change date: represent the date the status has changed